Books

 In addition to critical essays by Felice Blake (“How Does Black Cultural Criticism ‘Work’ in the Age of Antiracist Incorporation?”), Kevin Fellezs (“Nahenahe (Soft, Sweet, Melodious), the Sound of Kanaka Maoli (Native Hawaiian) Refusal”), Daniel Martinez HoSang (“A Wider Type of Freedom”), Paula Ioanide (“Defensive Appropriations”), George Lipsitz (“The Logic of ‘Illogical’ Opposition: Tools and Tactics for Tough Times”), Alison Reed (“Gentrifying Disciplines: The Institutional Management of Trauma and Creative Dissent”), Phia S. Salter + Glenn Adams (“Provisional Strategies for Decolonizing Consciousness”), and Barbara Tomlinson (“Wicked Problems and Intersectionality Telephone”), the volume also includes poetry by Dubian Ade, Jari Bradley, Dahlak Brathwaite, Corinne Contreras, Ebony P. Donnley, Colin Masashi Ehara, David Scott (YDS), Daniel Hershel Silber-Baker, and Sophia Terazawa, as well as interviews with Diana Zuñiga (CURB, Californians United for a Responsible Budget) and with Gaby Hernandez and Marissa Garcia (PODER, People Organizing for the Defense and Equal Rights of Santa Barbara Youth).

-Other Work
+Scholarly Work

 “Negotiating Privileged Students’ Affective Resistances: Why a Pedagogy of Emotional Engagement is Necessary” in Seeing Race Again: Countering Colorblindness Across the Disciplines, eds.
 Kimberle Crenshaw, Luke Harris, Daniel HoSang and George Lipsitz.
 Berkeley, CA: University of California Press, 2019.